 App-to-app linking allows for a natural interface between the two apps.
 It's practically one touch, and you don't have to remember your Pandora username and password anymore, as long as you're already logged into the app.
 “It’s never been easier to link your accounts and start playing music.
 Our device support team says that connecting Pandora to Alexa is now literally the easiest device setup that they’ve ever done,” says Park.
 “It’s just two taps and you’re done.
 Even my Mom says it’s easy to do”.

 It also offers an easy way for Pandora to increase their Alexa skill discovery from their existing mobile app users.
-“We wanted to make discovery of the Pandora skill more organic, and we realized one low hanging fruit was to make our existing customers aware of the skill is through our own app” says Park.
+“We wanted to make discovery of the Pandora skill more organic, and we realized the best place to reach our listeners is through the Pandora app” says Park.
 “When the Alexa team introduced app-to-app account linking, we were able to do it easily.
 With music being a popular experience for Alexa customers, this improved discovery means more Pandora customers can now experience a rich voice-controlled experience with Alexa.”

 Linking the Pandora mobile app to Alexa was very straightforward for Pandora team.
 The app-to-app account linking feature in ASK enabled developers to spend very little time integrating the two apps.
 The majority of the time spent on developing the app was devoted to creating the right and secure experience for the user interface.
 This is possible because app-to-app account linking supports Oauth 2.0, the industry-standard authorization protocol that allows developers to connect a user’s identity in one system to their identity in another system.
 It also supports universal linking on iOS 9 or later, which allows developers to link to content inside an app or website.